Mia Mallory, MD

-Finishing up the year at the UC College of Medicine, this year’s class of first-year medical school students was the most diverse in the college’s history—reaching 20 percent racially and ethnically diverse students.
-The milestone was a goal for Mia Mallory, MD, Associate Dean of the Office of Diversity and Inclusion and Associate Professor of Pediatrics.
+The UC College of Medicine is proud that the 2018-2019 first-year class has the highest proportion of both women and African American men in the college’s history.
+This follows the 2017-2018 class, which was the most diverse in college history, reaching 20 percent racially and ethnically diverse students.
+Reaching these milestones was a goal for Mia Mallory, MD, Associate Dean of the Office of Diversity and Inclusion and Associate Professor of Pediatrics.
 Mallory and the Office of Diversity and Inclusion are charged with recruiting students and physicians from diverse backgrounds to create a pipeline of doctors that will help improve patient care in Cincinnati.

 “We know that the population of patients we're caring for is becoming more diverse, and we know that health disparities are reduced when patients are cared for by people who look like them, who come from the same groups,” explained Mallory.
 “So, one of our main missions is to recruit students who come from diverse backgrounds to mirror our patient population and care for patients who really need them.”

 To recruit these students, UC College of Medicine offers unique admissions practices geared toward creating meaningful connections that reinforce the notion that the medical school is a family.
 These efforts include diversity interview days, multi-mini interviews and a holistic review process.